wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 - [ ] All YAML metadata fields are filled correctly
 - [ ] All conversation phases are summarized
 - [ ] All significant artifacts created during the conversation are preserved
+- [ ] System prompts and instruction files have been excluded (archiving system itself, pasted prompts not discussed)
+- [ ] Only conversation-relevant attachments are included (files actually discussed or analyzed)
+- [ ] ATTACHMENT_COUNT reflects only included attachments (after filtering)
-- [ ] All attachments are either converted or documented with workarounds
+- [ ] All included attachments are either converted or documented with workarounds
 - [ ] All workarounds are explained in the "Workarounds Used" section
 - [ ] ARCHIVE_COMPLETENESS accurately reflects the archive state
 - [ ] All attachment and artifact references in the summary match actual items
+- [ ] No excluded attachments are referenced in summary sections
 - [ ] Artifacts include only final/important versions with evolution notes if significant
 - [ ] The output is complete and ready to save as a .md file